Emilis-Strazdas/PHY204_hw_2/README.md

-# PHY204_hw_2
+# PHY204: Homework 2, Exercise 2

- Programming part of the second homework for PHY204
+ Programming part of the second homework for PHY204.